WPBeginner

 SMTP (Simple Mail Transfer Protocol) is the industry standard for sending emails.
 Unlike the PHP mail function, SMTP uses proper authentication, which increases email deliverability.

-Gmail provides SMTP service that you can use to send out emails from your WordPress site.
-If you just want to send WordPress notification emails to yourself and few users on your site, then Gmail SMTP servers are the best option.
+Gmail provides an SMTP service that you can use to send out emails from your WordPress site.
+Their servers are the best option if you just want to send WordPress notification emails to yourself and a few users on your site.

-However, if you are planning on sending newsletter emails using WordPress, then you should use a mass emailing service provider, like Sendinblue or Mailgun.
+However, if you want to send newsletter emails or have an online store, then you should use a mass emailing service provider, like Brevo (formerly Sendinblue) or Mailgun.

 You can use your free Gmail account to send out WordPress emails.
-However, for better deliverability, we recommend using paid G Suite.
+However, for better deliverability, we recommend using the paid Google Workspace.

-With G Suite, you get your own professional branded email address such as (name@yoursite.com).
+With Google Workspace, you get your own professional branded email address, such as name@yoursite.com.

-G Suite requires you to add MX records to your domain name which means that your emails will appear to be coming from your own domain name boosting authenticity and ensuring better deliverability.
+Google Workspace requires you to add MX records to your domain name.
+This means that your emails will appear to be coming from your domain name, which helps boost authenticity and ensure better deliverability.

 How to Send WordPress Emails Using Gmail SMTP Server

-If you decided to use G Suite, then you first need to set up your domain to work with Google Apps.
-We have a step by step tutorial on how to set up a professional email address with G Suite.
+If you decide to use Google Workspace, then you first need to set up your domain to work with Google Apps.
+We have a step-by-step tutorial on how to set up a professional email address with Google Workspace.

 The rest of the instructions are the same whether you are using a paid or free Gmail account.

-First thing you need to do is install and activate the WP Mail SMTP plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the WP Mail SMTP plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 WP Mail SMTP is the best WordPress SMTP plugin on the market.
 It allows you to easily use any SMTP server to send WordPress emails with higher deliverability.